odinuv/web/walkthrough-slim/named-routes/current-route.md

 mechanism of the framework to construct a new middleware which injects `$routeName` variable into every template and do not think about this anymore.

+Middleware is a piece of code that is executed before or after a route, one middleware can be shared among many routes, better explanations and another usage of middleware is in the [login article](/walkthrough-slim/login/).

 {: .note}
 It is a good practice to make some effort and avoid duplication of code whenever it is possible.